swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/settings/account-settings/account-settings.rst

 Account Settings
 ================

-From the Swimlane Turbine Admin panel, Account Settings, you set up configuration details, including the system-wide time zone specification.
+From the Swimlane Turbine Admin panel, **Account Settings**, you set up configuration details, including the system-wide time zone specification.
 You also can use it to sync Active Directory users and to setup and support Directory Services.